-A CAUTION: Do not remove the data plates from the grate assembly.
-The data plates contain important warranty and safety information.
+CAUTION: Do not remove data plates from grate assembly.
+Data plates contain important warranty and safety information.

-- Remove logs and heater base assembly from carton.
-Note: Do not pick up heater base assembly by burners.
+- Remove logs and heater base assembly from carton. - Note: Do not pick up heater base assembly by burners.
 This could damage heater.
 Always handle base assembly by grate. - 2.
-Remove all protective packaging applied to logs and heater for shipment. - 3.
-Check all items for any shipping damage.
-If damaged, promptly inform dealer where you bought heater.
+Remove all protective packaging applied to logs and heater for shipment. - Check heater for any shipping damage.
+If heater is damaged call DESA Heating, LLC at 1-866-672-6040 for replacement parts before returning to dealer.

-PRODUCT FEATURES OPERATION
+PRODUCT FEATURES

+OPERATION

 This heater is clean burning.
 It requires no outside venting.
 There is no heat loss out a vent or up a chimney.
 Heat is generated by both realistic flames and glowing coals.
-This heater is designed for ventfree operation with flue damper closed.
+This heater is designed for vent-free operation with flue damper closed.
 It has been tested and approved to ANSI Z21.11.2 standard for unvented heaters.
 State and local codes in some areas prohibit the use of vent-free heaters.
-This heater may also be operated as a vented decorative (ANSI Z21.60) product by opening the flue damper (non-thermostat models only).
+This heater may also be operated as a vented decorative (ANSI Z21.60) product by opening the flue damper.